Capsicum annuum var. glabriusculum: Hot Eats

 They were originally named Capsicum annuum var. aviculare (annual peppers of the birds.)
 Birds, who have no need for botanist or nutritionists, know a good thing when they eat it.
 And bird peppers are good food.
 They have vitamins A and C, and a host of other compounds thought to prevent cancer and tumor.
 And they have heat.

-Capsicum (KAP-sih-kum ) is from two Greek and Latin, Kapto, to bite, and capsa, a box, in reference to the fruit shape.
+Capsicum (KAP-sih-kum ) is from two Greek and Dead Latin words, Kapto, to bite, and capsa, a box, in reference to the fruit shape.
 Annuum (ANN-yoo-um) means annual, and glabriusculum (glab-ree-us- KYEW-lum) means completely without hair.
 Saying “chili peppers” is then redundant, as chili means those hot little peppers.

 Green Deane’s “Itemized” Plant Profile